kendrickchibueze/PropertyAnimationsApp/README.md

 Getting Started
 ---------------

-1. Download the "begin" project and follow the steps in the codelab.
+1. Download or clone the project with git and run in your android Emulator
-2. Check your answers against this "end" project if necessary.

 License
 -------